Gold Hill (Nevada County, California): History

 By March 1851, there were 150 buildings in the area, including hotels, saloons, stores, and even the first school.
 Before the end of the year, thousands of people had moved to Grass Valley and neighboring Nevada City, California.
 A fire struck Grass Valley on September 13, 1855, destroying the entire town of over 300 wooden buildings, but it was soon rebuilt with safer materials.

 While Gold Hill Mine produced $4,000,000 between 1850–1857, it "pinched out" by 1864 and closed.

 A 1940 geological survey of the Gold Hill Quartz Mine reported the host rock to be Diabase and Granodiorite and the mineral list showed gold, pyrite, and quartz.

 Historical landmark

 The site is honored as California Historical Landmark number 297.
-The plaque, located on the southwest corner of Jenkins Street and Hocking Avenue in Grass Valley reads:
+The plaque on the monument, located on the southwest corner of Jenkins Street and Hocking Avenue in Grass Valley reads:

 This tablet commemorates the discovery of gold-bearing quartz and the beginning of quartz mining in California.
 The discovery was made on Gold Hill by George Knight in October 1850.
 The occurrence of gold-bearing quartz was undoubtedly noted here and elsewhere about the same time or even earlier, but this discovery created the great excitement that started the development of quartz mining into a great industry.
 The Gold Hill Mine is credited with a total production of $4,000,000 between 1850 and 1857.

+The plaque and monument were erected by the Native Sons of the Golden West in 1929.